 Steps to Utilizing the Mouse Metabolism and Phenotyping Core

-If you are requesting mouse metabolism work, you can reference protocol # (AN-625) in your amendment.
+- If you are requesting mouse metabolism work, you can reference protocol # (AN-7135) in your amendment.

-If you are requesting mouse phenotyping work, you can reference protocol # (AN-4101) in your amendment.
+- If you are requesting mouse phenotyping work, you can reference protocol # (AN-4101) in your amendment.
+The core can provide suggested language for procedures where your lab will perform

 - Go to the main iLab login page for BCM researchers: https://bcm.corefacilities.org/account/login.